Globally Connected. Culturally Distinct Neighborhoods. Thriving Communities.

 Sports and Events

-- SAP Center in Downtown is home to more than 120 Sharks games, concerts and events annually
+- SAP Center in Downtown is home to hundreds of Sharks games, concerts and events annually

 - San Jose Earthquakes’ inaugural season at Avaya Stadium kicked off in 2015.
 Find your place at the world’s largest outdoor stadium bar.